veniamin-ilmer/minesweeper/README.md

 * Randomly places mines, and writes numbers accordingly.
 * Clicking a blank space recusively opens up the sides and corners.
-* Detects if you won or lost the game
+* Detects if you won or lost the game, lets you restart the game.

 Missing Features: